growthboot/Repoteer/README.md

 There’s no good way to answer:

-* What changed today across many projects?
+* What changed today across all my projects?
 * Which project is actually active?
 * Where should I look first?
-* What needs to get a commit right now?
+* What needs to be committed right now?

-You're lacking a git projects overview.
+You’re missing a clear, project-level view.

 Repoteer fixes that.

-Open it, and you see across all your projects where the changes are, and can drill straight into what matters.
+Open it, and you immediately see where changes are happening across your projects, and can drill straight into what matters.

 ---